Nash Exchange Review

 When it comes to centralized exchanges, many of them charge what we call taker fees, from the takers, and what we call maker fees, from the makers.
 Takers are the people removing liquidity from the order book by accepting already placed orders, and makers are the ones placing those orders.
 The main alternative to this is to simply charge “flat” fees.
 Flat fees mean that the exchange charges the taker and the maker the same fee.

 When it comes to decentralized exchanges, many of them don't charge any trading fees at all.
 This is in fact one of the big arguments that DEX-supporters use to explain why centralized exchanges are on their way out.

 Nash Exchange is not one of the "no fee" exchanges.
 They charge 0.25% per transaction for takers.
-Makers on the other hand, don't have to pay anything when they trade.
-Compared to DEXs in general, these fees are above industry average.
+Makers, on the other hand, don't have to pay anything when they trade.
+Compared to DEXs in general, these fees are above the industry average.

 Nash Exchange Withdrawal fees

-To our understanding, Nash Exchange does - like most decentralized exchanges - not charge any transfer fees or withdrawal fees other than the network fees.
-The network fees are fees paid to the miners of the relevant crypto/blockchain, and not fees paid to the exchange itself.
+To our understanding, Nash Exchange does - like most decentralized exchanges - not charge any transfer fees, withdrawal fees or network fees.
+Ideally, the network fees are fees paid to the miners of the relevant crypto/blockchain, and not the fees paid to the exchange itself.
 Network fees vary from day to day depending on the network pressure.

 Nash Exchange Security